crazzfeng/sendcloud-docs/docs/Email Sending/unsubscribe.md

 ### Method 2: Specifying During API Call (Under Development)
 Dynamically specify an unsubscribe page in a single API request.

-- Priority higher than the page associated with API_USER
+- Takes priority over the page associated with API_USER
 - Suitable for special scenarios such as temporary events

 ### Priority Order